Employee Recruitment and Selection

 - Coordinate effective staffing planning.

-- Analyze measurement statistical data in order to evaluate job applicant assessment results.
+- Analyze measurement of statistical data in order to evaluate job applicant assessment results.

 - Design effective recruiting strategies.